techsmartkids/django-mysql-compressed-fields/README.md

     ]
 ```

-* Edit the migration field to use a RunPython step to populate
+* Edit the `operations` field to use a RunPython step to populate
   the compressed field from the uncompressed field:

 ```python